maxdeviant/degree/Assignment_6.md

 >
 > “The State of Phishing Attacks,” *Communications of the ACM.*

-A typical attack consists of three distinct stages.
+A typical phishing attempt consists of three distinct stages.

 ###Stage One – Hook